PrefectHQ/prefect/docs/ui/organizations.md

 The user will receive an invite email with a confirmation link at the address provided.
 If the user does not already have a Prefect Cloud account, they must create an account before accessing the organization.

-The organization role set for the invite is only a default for the new member.
-An Admin may configure a different role for the user as needed.
+When the user accepts the invite, they become a member of your organization and are assigned the role from the invite.
+The member's role can be changed (or access removed entirely) by an organization Admin.

 The maximum number of organization members varies.
-[Contact sales](https://www.prefect.io/pricing) to learn more about annual plans giving you control over organizations and user roles.
+See the [Prefect Cloud plans](https://www.prefect.io/pricing) to learn more about options for supporting more users, service accounts, and workspaces.

 ## Service accounts